astrochili/defold-kinematic-walker/README.md

 - `20` - if the `normal_speed` is `5`, then the time required to decelerate from the walking velocity to the zero velocity will be `0.25` seconds.
 - `0` - _don't use otherwise you will never stop the walker._

-### is_crouching_allowed

-Allows to crouch.
-Be sure that the `collision_crouching` is set.

-Use it to temporary disable crouchoing in runtime, for example.

 ### stair_height